All Episodes

 Now, I have to take what he says.

-He's a friend of mine, he doesn't lie to me.
+He's a friend of mine.

-Uh sometimes I think he's wrong on things, but not very often.
+Sometimes I think he's wrong on things, but not very often.

 And I specifically asked him to look at it.

-So, in a situation like this, I have to take the emotion out of this.
+So in a situation like this, I have to take the emotion out of this.

 You know, it'd be easy to say those guys went to jail and were tried in the midst of the immigration debate because Republicans wanted to show the Hispanic community that we can be tough.

-Uh because everybody thought that during the immigration debate, both parties were making a play for the Hispanic vote.
+Because everybody thought that during the immigration debate, both parties were making a play for the Hispanic vote.

-I I'm still not coming.
+I'm still not complaining.

-But but but Rush, I have heard uh uh people as uh luminary as Duncan Hunter and Mike Huckabee both say that this bought this this drug uh drug dealer they shot was given immunity, and while the the trial was going on, he continued to run drugs, but that wasn't told to the jury.
+I'm not explanation, but Rush, I have heard people as luminary as Duncan Hunter and Mike Huckabee both say that this drug dealer they shot was given immunity.

-Look at I'm as conflicted by it as you are.
+Look, I'm as conflicted by it as you are.

-I'm I'm with you.
+I'm with you.

-Some of this stuff is republic.
+Some of this stuff is repugnant.

-Yeah, the timing for it will be during the normal at the end of the year or at the end of his term when it comes time for uh the the usual presidential pardons.
+If he's going to do something about it, Alan, the timing for it will be during the normal at the end of the year or at the end of his term when it comes time for the usual presidential pardons.

 But all he did was commute the sentence.